depeperwinkel

 General advice

-- siltimur is used whole, bruised.
-Roast the siltimur in advance to deepen the aroma (smell and taste).
-Also when you grind siltimur, do it at the last minute.
+- Siltimur is used whole, crushed.
+Roast the siltimur beforehand to deepen the aroma (smell and taste).
+Also when you grind siltimur, do that at the last moment.

 Save: